 GDP is as country’s Gross Domestic Product, and is one of the primary indicators of a country’s economic health.
 Simply put, this is the total economic output, or total level of production of the country over a given time period.
 Often quoted in the news are the GDP figures for the year, or GDP figures for the quarter; and the numbers given are usually in comparison to the previous year or quarter.
 For example, US GDP growth for 2013 was approximately 3.4% (world bank).
 Sometimes the news will quote quarterly growth in annualized figures; for example “the UK grew at 3% in the fourth quarter” does not mean that in 3 months it grew by 3%, but rather it grew at a rate that if continued steadily would end up being a total of 3% growth for the year.

-Whenever people talk about a “recession” or most recently the “great recession”, they are referring to a time where GDP did not grow for the year and in fact shrank by a small percentage.
-To address the question “are we in a recession?”, that every politician and news anchor wanting a good soundbite was asking 6 years ago… the word “recession” is simply a term coined by economists when looking back at past economic data to describe a period of time whereby GDP decreased instead of increased.
+Whenever people talk about a “recession” or most recently the “great recession”, they are referring to a time where GDP did not grow for two consecutive quarters.
+To address the question “are we in a recession?”, that every politician and news anchor wanting a good soundbite was asking in 2008… the word “recession” is simply a term coined by economists when looking back at past economic data to describe a period of time whereby GDP decreased instead of increased.

 In addition to GDP, we have terms like GNP (Gross National Product), Real GDP, various adjustments to GDP, taking into account externalities, purchasing power parity, etc.; all of which are debated by economists, though that is beyond the scope of this article.

 This begs the question: what does it all mean for me, and how does it effect me?
 Certainly these huge abstract numbers are the concern of governments and not the individual?…